Norton (software): Products and services

-Norton software is licensed to consumers.
+Norton 360

 The brand's primary product is Norton 360, available in multiple editions.
-Norton 360 Standard Edition includes real-time threat protection, Norton's Secure VPN, cloud backup, a password manager, and a smart firewall.
+Norton 360 includes real-time threat protection, scam protection, Norton's Secure VPN, cloud backup, a password manager, and a smart firewall.
 A mobile version of the software is also available.
-Norton 360 Deluxe and Norton 360 Advanced editions also add parental controls and digital identity features including dark web monitoring for leaks of personal information.
+Some versions include parental controls and digital identity features, including dark web monitoring for leaks of personal information.

+In January 2022, The Verge reported that a crypto-mining tool was included in the Norton 360 security software suite that allowed users to use unused GPU cycles to earn cryptocurrency; the cryptocurrency offering was retired in September 2022.

+Antivirus and other tools

-Norton also offers its traditional antivirus software, Norton AntiVirus Plus, as a standalone service, as well as separate subscriptions for Norton AntiTrack, Norton Secure VPN, and Norton Identity Advisor Plus.
-Other products, including PC tune-up and optimization software (Norton Utilities), are also available as separate offerings.
+Norton also offers its traditional antivirus software, Norton AntiVirus Plus, as a standalone service.
+There are also separate subscriptions for Norton AntiTrack, Norton VPN, and Norton Privacy Monitor Assistant.
+Other products, including PC tune-up and optimization software (Norton Utilities), identity protection (LifeLock), and others, are also available as separate offerings.

-In January 2022, several users brought to light an issue with a hidden backdoor crypto-mining tool in the Norton 360 security software suite.
-Following the report in media Norton highlighted the procedure for uninstalling the product from their computer.